Wiros9/book/docs/specs/checkdata.rst

     Return a list of the models to check.

-    The default implementation uses the :attr:`model`.
+    The default implementation returns all top-level models that inherit from :attr:`model` (or `[None]` when :attr:`model` is `None`).

   .. classmethod:: activate(cls)

     Creates an instance of this class and adds it as a choice to the :class:`Checkers` choicelist.

-    Application developers must call this on their subclass in order to "register" or "activate" it.
+    The :term:`application developer` must call this on their subclass in order to "register" or "activate" the checker.

   .. method:: update_problems(self, obj=None, delete=True, fix=False)